pngme/sample-android-app-react-native/README.md

-# Pngme Android (React Native) SDK & sample App
+# Pngme Android (React Native) SDK & Sample App

 *Welcome to the Pngme v2.x React Native SDK!*<br>
-This Readme will cover how the SDK works, get-started basics, and an example Android app.
+This Readme will cover how the SDK works, get-started basics, and a sample Android app.

 ### Legacy SDK
 For documentation on the legacy SDK (v1.0.34) visit [here](https://developers.api.pngme.com/docs).